inventcures/inventcures.github.io/_teaching/2008-spring-cs177-ta-purdue.md

 Taught non-CS undergraudates, the basics of CS, and programming .
 The course was meant to introduce basic programming literacy to non-CS majors in the school of science.
 The language used was js(javascript).
-Designed and grraded, homeworks, tests and exams.
+Designed and graded, homeworks, tests and exams.